What do the hearing test results categories mean?

 Standards are relative - they change

-This means that someone in their mid-40s could have a worse level of hearing than someone in their early 20s but have a better result classification because for their age, their hearing is good, whereas the 20 year old may have good hearing overall but for their age it should be better.
+This means that someone in their mid-40s could have a worse level of hearing than someone in their early 20s but have a higher category of result because for their age, their hearing is good, whereas the 20 year old may have good hearing overall but for their age it should be better.

 Categories of hearing test result for workplace audiometry